ebkr/r2modmanPlus/README.md

 - Edit configs directly from the manager.
 - Manager auto-updates.
 - And more!

-## Changelog
-### Upcoming
-- Updating a mod now shows the version you currently have installed.
-- Mod cards no longer expand if not previously opened when searching.
-- Profiles can now be renamed.
-- Backend library updates and code cleanup.

-### 3.0.22
-- Fixed a bug where download progress would appear to freeze at 100%.

-### 3.0.21
-- Settings screen overhaul.
-- NSIS fix for most, if not all, installation aborted errors (thanks to iDeathHD).
-- Local mod installs using ManifestV2.
-- LogOutput.log can now be copied to clipboard.
-- (Debug) Downloads can now skip reading from the cache.
-- General fixes.

 ## What is a mod manager?
 It's quite simple really, a mod manager is an application to make it easier to control which mods you have installed.